 What happens when you get homesick on your gap year?
 When your amazing adventures are interrupted by feelings of loneliness?
-It is very common and happens to many travellers abroad.
+Feeling homesick is very common and happens to many travellers abroad no matter how long they are travelling for.
 The good news is there are many ways that you can deal with it and combat homesickness on your travels.

 Travelling the world is an amazing adventure, one that so many people work hard to save and plan for, so it is strange to think that when it happens some people start to miss home.
 So what do you do when the excitement wears off and you start to get homesick?